BlockstreamResearch/bip-frost-dkg/README.md

 so that it can, in principle, be stored with an untrusted third-party backup provider.
 Users should, however, be aware that the session parameters (the threshold and the host public keys) and public parts of the DKG output (the threshold public key and the public shares) can be inferred from the recovery data, which may constitute a privacy issue.

-Keeping seed backups accessible and secure is hard (typically similarly hard as keeping the participant devices themselves).
+Keeping backups of the secret key accessible and secure is hard (typically similarly hard as keeping the participant devices themselves).
-As a consequence, it may not be an unreasonable strategy in a threshold setup not to perform backups of seeds at all, and simply hope that `t` honest and working participants will remain available.
+As a consequence, it may not be an unreasonable strategy in a threshold setup not to perform backups of host secret keys at all, and simply hope that `t` honest and working participants will remain available.
 As soon as one or more participants are lost or broken, a new DKG session can be performed with the lost participants replaced.
 The obvious drawback of this method is that it will result in a change of the threshold public key, and the application will, therefore, need to transition to the new threshold public key, e.g., funds stored under the current threshold public key need to be transferred to the new key.

-Whether to perform backups of seeds and how to manage them ultimately depends on the requirements of the application, and we believe that a general recommendation is not useful.
+Whether to perform backups of host secret keys and how to manage them ultimately depends on the requirements of the application, and we believe that a general recommendation is not useful.

 ### Recovering Stuck Participants